 As the push for an affordable housing ‘industry’ continues, what role will stock transfers from government to community housing sector play in this scaling up?
 By examining stock transfers in Australia to-date, this session will frame the conditions required to support further transfers as a key element of building the capacity of Australia’s affordable housing industry.

-With the Federal Government expecting States and Territories to change planning regulations to increase supply under the new National Housing and Homelessness Agreement, this session will feature short presentations focussing on land-use planning approaches, such as inclusionary zoning, before a panel debates how to deliver real planning reform to help increase affordable housing supply.
+With the Federal Government linking planning regulations reform to the increase of housing supply under the new National Housing and Homelessness Agreement, this session will feature short presentations focussing on land-use planning approaches, such as inclusionary zoning and how to deliver real planning reform to help increase affordable housing supply.

 Thursday 30 November (7.45am)